Submodular Maximization with Nearly Optimal Approximation, Adaptivity and Query Complexity: Algorithm

 Using the guarantees for \EstimateMean and the two lemmas above, we can prove \Cref{lem:adaptive_sampling}.

-\begin{proof}{Proof of \Cref{lem:adaptive_sampling}} We start by showing that the adaptivity complexity of \AdaptiveSampling is $O(\log(n/\delta)/\varepsilon)$.
-By construction, the number of rounds is $O(\log_{(1-\varepsilon)^{-1}}(n/\delta))$ and there are polynomially-many queries in each, all of which are independent and rely on the current state of $S$.
+\begin{proof}[Proof of \Cref{lem:adaptive_sampling}] We start by showing that the adaptivity complexity of \AdaptiveSampling is always $O(\log(n/\delta)/\varepsilon)$.
+By construction, the number of rounds is $O(\log_{(1-\varepsilon)^{-1}}(n/\delta))$, and in each round the algorithm makes polynomially-many queries, all of which are independent and only rely on the current state of $S$.